 Sarana Chou has been invited as composer-in-residence at The Banff Centre for the Arts in Alberta, Canada, where she presented a concert of her music, and gave lecture on music and creativity process to audience.
 She has also been invited as featured young composer by Foundation for Chinese Performing in a concert and seminar series, New Music from China, held in Harvard University and Longy School of Music.

 Sarana Chou moved to the United States in 1998 from her native Taiwan, to pursue composition studies under Samuel Adler, Shulamit Ran, Robert Morris, and David Liptak at The Juilliard School (B.M. ’02), the University of Chicago (M.A.
 ‘04), and Eastman School of Music (D.M.A. ’09), respectively.
-She is currently on faculty at West Virginia University School of Music.
-Prior to that, she was Assistant Professor and Director of Graduate Studies in Music at Samford University in Birmingham, Alabama from 2008-2013.
+From 2008-2013, she was Assistant Professor and Director of Graduate Studies in Music at Samford University in Birmingham, Alabama.
+She is currently on faculty at West Virginia University School of Music, and also serves as an official rater/reader of the AP Music Theory Exams by ETS.